 RELATED: Get Weekend Activities Delivered to You!

 Bristol Mountain Resort

 5662 Route 64, Canandaigua

-Has 34 trails and two terrain parks.
+Has 35 trails and six terrain parks.
 Ski lessons for children as young as 4; snowboard lessons for children as young as 6.
-Childcare program for children as young as 18 months and babysitting services for children ages 12 and younger or 5th grade.
+Childcare program for children as young as 18 months and babysitting services for children ages 12 and younger, with reservations 48 hours in advance.

 793 Peaceful Valley Road, North Creek

 Boasts 109 trails, including 27 glades, and nine snowshoeing and cross-country trails.
 Daily ski and snowboard lessons for children as young as 4.
 Daycare available for children ages 6 months to 6 years.